 7. Do you need a sleeping bag with a hammock?

 The key reason for using a sleeping bag is to improve insulation.
 You may not need a sleeping bag when temperatures are above seventy degrees Fahrenheit.
 Nevertheless, the sleeping bag comes in handy during windy days or the cold season.

 8. Are Hammocks worth it?

 Hammocks are worth it.
 With a hammock, you enjoy the freedom of camping outdoors without constriction from a tent.
 If that is not reason enough, take pride in the fact that hammocks outperform tents.
-Not only are they cheap, but they are also flexible, lightweight and appealing.
+Not only are they cheap, but they are also flexible, lightweight, and appealing.

 9. Can you side sleep in a hammock?

-It is possible to sleep on your side in a hammock just how you would in a bed.
+It is possible to sleep on your side in a hammock just as you would in a bed.
 In order to achieve this position, get a wide hammock.
 Aside from that, the hammock should be long and hung with a little sag.

 10. Is it safe to camp in a hammock?

 Yes, it is safe to camp in a hammock.
 However, your safety depends on where you plan to camp.
 Some areas might not have the best conditions for a hammock.
 Needless to say, you will be suspended off the ground.
-Hard surface, groundwater, or insects should be the least of your concern.
+Hard surfaces, groundwater, or insects should be the least of your concern.
 Hammocks also offer incredible weather protection.